 FF Sport 2014/03

-Author: Gene Smith
+by Gene Smith [email protected]

 The 2014 One-Design gas model is the Midwest Fortastrop early Nostalgia model.
 Only early Nostalgia-legal engines are permitted.
 Plans are available from the National Free Flight Society (NFFS) Plans Service for $7.
 Order plan number 255.
 Campbell’s Custom Models has a short kit.
-BMJR Models has a full kit.
+BMJR Models offers a full kit.

 Vindicator